Home

 Will I lose control?

 No. You remain aware and able to speak, move, pause or stop.
-Hypnotherapy is not something done to you.
-It is something we do together.
+We agree the purpose and methods together.

 3